micllynn/mouseberry/README.md

 - `mb.Tone(name, t_start, t_dur, freq, db=-10)` :
   - Plays a pure tone at a given frequency.
 Uses the `sox` command.

-### Looming visual stimulus
+### Video

 - `mb.Looming(name, t_start, pi_hostname, pi_username, pi_password, pi_port, file_looming)`:
-  - Initializes an SSH connection through paramiko to a second networked Raspberry Pi, and sends a command to run a video at a particular locaiton specified by `file_looming`.
+  - Initializes an SSH connection through paramiko to a second networked Raspberry Pi, and sends a command to run a video at a particular location specified by `file_looming`.
+(Used to display videos for the animal.)
-  - Can be used to display a looming visual stimulus on a screen attached to the second RPi.

 ## Built-in measurement types